Catholic Social Profiles

-The Conference and the Parish Workshop Day explored the issues that matter to all Australian Catholics.
-We looked at the research results from the previous 5 years, and looked beyond the data to consider what it all meant and how we as a Church need to respond.
+Our Conference and Parish Workshop Day held in 2014 explored issues that matter to all Australian Catholics.
+We presented the research results from the previous 5 years, and looked beyond the data to consider what it all means and how we as a Church need to respond.
 Conference details here.